-We have close links with the high concentration of local companies offering world class expertise in the mining and minerals processing industries.
+We have close links with international and local companies offering world class expertise in the mining and minerals processing industries.
 Please contact us to discuss your requirements and for a specific quotation.

 We are specialists in the mineralogical investigation of rocks, mineral resources and manufactured inorganic materials by microscopic analysis.
 High quality interpretative reports help clients evaluate the potential of their mineral resources and solve materials related problems.

 Our mission is to be recognised as a major provider of mineralogical investigation services to all parts of the world.

 Petrolab has completed thousands of concrete screening tests on properties throughout Cornwall and parts of Devon and is highly experienced at undertaking all aspects of this important type of testing.
 Check to see if your property has had a “mundic” test.

 James is a company director and its technical leader.
 He has been with the company since 2001, starting as a junior petrographer under the supervision of Petrolab’s founder, Dr Alan Bromley and subsequently purchasing the company in 2006.
 During his 20 years with the company he has gained a wide spectrum of experience in the analysis of materials ranging from concrete and man-made stone replacements to precious and rare earth metals found in electronic scrap.
 His specialist field is, however, metalliferous ores, and he has developed a broad knowledge for the importance and application of mineralogy to mineral processing problems.

 Director & General Manager